infracost/docs/docs/guides/gitlab_ci_migration.md

 ### Comment behaviors

-The Infracost image's `comment` script supports different commenting behaviors and target types that can be specified using  `COMMENT_BEHAVIOR` and `COMMENT_TARGET_TYPE` variables.
+The `infracost comment` command supports different commenting behaviors and target types that can be specified using `--behavior` and `--merge-request`/`--commit` flags.

-The `COMMENT_BEHAVIOR` describes how and when comments should be posted; we support three options for GitLab:
+The `--behavior` describes how and when comments should be posted; we support three options for GitLab:
 - `update`: Create a single comment and update it on changes.
 This is the "quietest" option.
 Merge request followers will only be notified on the comment create (not updates), and the comment will stay at the same location in the comment history.
 - `delete-and-new`: Delete previous cost estimate comments and create a new one.
 Merge request followers will be notified on each comment.
 - `new`: Create a new cost estimate comment.
 Merge request followers will be notified on each comment.

-The `COMMENT_TARGET_TYPE` describes where the comment should be posted against, which can be either `merge-request` (default) or `commit`.
+The `--merge-request <merge-request-number>` flag instructs to post a comment on a merge request. `--commit <commit-sha>` flag instructs to post a comment on a merge request's commit.
+These flags are mutually exclusive, but the command requires one of them to be set.

 ## Migration guide